Can a Car Insurance Company Deny Payment for My Medical Bills After a Car Wreck in Texas?

 If you and your insurance company cannot agree on a settlement amount that both parties can live with, then you must take the case to trial and let a jury decide.

-Does a Jury Have to Award Me My Medical Bills If I Win?
+Does a Jury Have to Award Me My Medical Bills for a Car Accident If I Win?

 Because a jury does not have to award you all of your bills, insurance companies will often argue that they do not owe all of your bills because of your own negligence or because they believe the doctor’s over-charged rather than charging the amount considered reasonable in your area.
 It is important that you hire a car accident attorney experienced in fighting against these kinds of arguments in court.

-Do I have to Accept the Amount the Insurance Company Says is Reasonable?
+Do I have to Accept the Offer from the Insurance Company?

-No. If an insurance company is offering you less than the medical bills, you have a right to reject that offer and file a lawsuit against the driver.
+No. If an insurance company is offering you less than you believe a jury would find is fair, you have a right to reject that offer and file a lawsuit against the driver.
 This forces the insurance company to step in and defend their insured and pay any judgment you take against them.
 If you find yourself in this situation, you should consult a personal injury lawyer before accepting any settlement or attempting to bring a lawsuit on your own.

 Do Auto Insurance Companies Have to Make Settlement Offers in Good Faith?